 10 World Cup wildcard picks who shocked the world and shone

+Most surprise picks are underused and quickly forgotten, but they can occasionally define a tournament as Sean Cole recalls

-Some of the World Cup wildcards in this slideshow made their international debuts during the tournament itself.
+Some of the below made their international debuts during the World Cup.
 Others went in as fringe players unsure of their places but came out the other end as bona fide stars.

 Geoff Hurst (1966)

+Ah, yes – him.
+Life could have turned out rather differently for Hurst, but events conspired to go his way in the summer of 1966.

-Competition for places up front in Alf Ramsey’s England squad was fierce, and Hurst only made his debut for the national team in February 1966 – just over four months before the World Cup was set to begin on home soil.
+Competition for places up front in Alf Ramsey’s England squad was fierce, and the West Ham striker only made his debut for the national team in February 1966 – just over four months before the World Cup was set to begin on home soil.

+Twenty-eight players were called to pre-tournament training in May, but six were left out of the final 22-man squad (one, Brian Labone, through injury).
+Hurst saw off competition from Bobby Tambling and team-mate John Byrne to make the final cut.

-The West Ham striker started out as back-up to the preferred partnership of Jimmy Greaves and Roger Hunt, but injury to the former paved the way for Hurst’s decisive contributions.
+He started out as back-up to the preferred partnership of Jimmy Greaves and Roger Hunt, but injury to Greaves in the last group game paved the way for Hurst’s decisive contributions.
 He got the winner against Argentina in the quarter-final, and his hat-trick in the final (despite Greaves being fit by that point) has iconic status in English football.

 Jan Jongbloed (1974)

+Goalkeepers tend to know their place in the pecking order.
+While players in other positions might fade in and out of favour as form and fitness dictate, most teams have a clear No.1 who, barring disaster, they’re determined to stick with.

-A stalwart figure over 17 years at FC Amsterdam, Netherlands goalkeeper Jongbloed made his debut for the national team way back in 1962 and had only picked up one more cap before the World Cup started.
+In 1974, Jan Jongbloed was not that man for the Netherlands.
+A stalwart figure over 17 years at FC Amsterdam, he’d made his debut for the national team way back in 1962 and had only picked up one more cap before the World Cup started in West Germany.
+Although he was older (33) than both of his rivals for the goalkeeper’s position – Piet Schrijvers (27) and Eddy Treijtel (28) – Jongbloed had played fewer times for the Netherlands than either of them.
+Interestingly, none of them had more than five caps pre-tournament.

 Antonio Cabrini (1978)

+It’s rare that players come from nowhere to suddenly claim a place in a World Cup squad – rarer still when they’re defenders who have yet to make their international debut.
+That was the situation Antonio Cabrini found himself in when he was called up by Italy manager Enzo Bearzot in the summer of 1978.

-A surprise call-up in the summer of 1978, Cabrini made his international debut in Italy’s opening group game against France.
-They won 2-1 and the 20-year-old Juventus left-back kept his place all the way through the tournament in Argentina, with the Azzurri going on to finish fourth after losing the third-place play-off to Brazil.
+The 20-year-old Juventus left-back made his bow in the Italians’ opening group game against France.
+They won 2-1 and Cabrini kept his place all the way through the tournament in Argentina.
+Italy finished fourth overall, losing to Brazil in the third-place play-off.

-Cabrini made a fine impression and won the tournament’s award for best young player.
-He later proved he was more than a flash in the pan, becoming an Italy mainstay for almost a decade and winning the World Cup in 1982.
+Cabrini made an excellent impression and won the tournament’s award for best young player.
+But he was no flash in the pan, becoming an Azzurri mainstay for almost a decade and winning the World Cup in 1982.

 Paolo Rossi (1982)

+The striker was Cabrini’s close friend and room-mate on international duty, with salacious rumours about the nature of their relationship creating issues between Bearzot’s squad and the Italian press during the 1982 World Cup.
+It brought the team closer together and Italy went on to lift the trophy, with both players key to the success.

-Rossi was a contentious selection in 1982, having recently returned from a two-year ban for his part in an alleged betting scandal.
-He made his comeback in the final few games of the 1981-82 season and went to the World Cup despite concerns that he was out of form and in poor physical condition.
+Rossi was a contentious selection, having recently returned from a two-year ban for his part in an alleged betting scandal.
+He made his comeback in the final few games of the 1981/82 season and went to the World Cup despite concerns that he was out of form and in poor physical condition.

 The Italian team, and Rossi in particular, laboured their way through the first group phase but came alive thereafter.
-Manager Enzo Bearzot resisted calls to drop Rossi and the striker repaid his manager’s faith with a hat-trick against Brazil, both goals in the 2-0 semi-final victory over Poland and an effort in the final as Italy beat West Germany 3-1.
-Those six strikes earned Rossi the Golden Boot.
+Bearzot resisted calls to drop Rossi and he repaid his manager’s faith with a hat-trick against Brazil, both goals in the 2-0 semi-final win over Poland and opening the scoring in the final as Italy beat West Germany 3-1.
+Those six goals earned Rossi the Golden Boot.

 Roger Milla (1990)